FelipeRuizGarcia/Learner/qa/workshop_sonarqube.md

 lets use -X to see the full log

-Now, we are able to analyze the project.
+Now, we are able to analyze the project, lets go to view the report | http://127.0.0.1:9000/projects

 # Workshop #2 Goal: Run sonarqube with docker to analyze a Github repo / Org